ParadoxZero/budgetbud/README.md

 ## Contributing

 The project is currently at it's minimum requirement complete stage.
 All contributions are most welcome as long as the basic principles are followed.
-Only request is to file an issue first to have a discussion around the contribution :)
+Please file an issue first to have a discussion around the contribution if it's non-trivial.